refinedev/refine/documentation/docs/guides-and-concepts/hooks/useCheckboxGroup.md

 });
 ```

 It allows us to add some filters while fetching the data.
-For example, if you want to get records only with their `title` equal to `"Driver Deposit"`.
+For example, if you want to list only `title`'s equal to `"Driver Deposit"` records.

 ### `sort`